rust-lang/rust/book/src/development/defining_lints.md

 ## Lint name

-A good lint name is important, it is usually given by the issue you're fixing (in the **Lint name** field).
-If you're unsure if the name you chose fits the lint, you can check the [lint naming guidelines][lint_naming].
+A good lint name is important, make sure to check the [lint naming guidelines][lint_naming].
 Don't worry, if the lint name doesn't fit, a Clippy team member will alert you in the PR process.

-If you're still unsure, you can ask on the [Zulip] or on the Github issue / PR.

 ---